 [July 2021] Armstrong comes to an agreement to renew contract with Disney and ESPN Media Networks.
 Adds ACC Network to lineup.

-Just eight multi-billion-dollar corporations own or control about 90% of existing TV networks – both those you want, as well as many of those you don’t.
+Just seven multi-billion-dollar corporations own or control about 90% of existing TV networks – both those you want, as well as many of those you don’t.
 And they won’t let you have the most-popular networks unless you get the less-popular ones, too.
 When we try to negotiate a deal for just the most-popular networks, a common response from network owners is to raise the price for those networks higher than the bundled price, effectively eliminating this option from consideration.

 It’s our goal to provide you with a great programming lineup at a reasonable price.
 When the channel owners ask for more money, we negotiate with them to keep the costs you ultimately pay as low as possible.
 Many channel owners routinely demand 20%, 30%, 50%, or even higher increases during the contract renewal negotiations even though ratings for their channels have dropped and/or their programs have been canceled.